lobs-core Β· Standalone Agent Runtime

 versions shipped

-v1 task framework β†’ v7 Nexus.
-Seven hard ceilings hit and broken through, in under 3 months.
+v1 task framework β†’ v8 standalone runtime.
+Eight hard ceilings hit and broken through in under three months.

 0